jkk/verily/README.md

 Most other validation libraries (such as [valip](https://github.com/weavejester/valip)) assume validation is done per key, rather than on a map as a whole.
 This makes it difficult to write multi-key validations.
 Validation functions in Verily take an entire map, making multi-key (or single-key) validations easy.

-Verily also provides a declarative, data-oriented API in addition to a conventional, functional API.
+Verily also provides a declarative, data-oriented API in addition to a conventional, function-oriented API.
 Using data to describe validations has benefits in certain use cases.

 ## Installation